Meatal stenosis is a narrowing of the opening of the urethra, the tube through which urine leaves the body.

 Causes of Meatal stenosis

-Meatal stenosis can affect both males and females, but it is more common in males.
+Meatal stenosis can affect both males and females.
+It is more common in males.

 In females, this condition is present at birth (congenital).
-Although less common, meatal stenosis may also affect adult women.
+Less commonly, meatal stenosis may also affect adult women.

 Meatal stenosis Symptoms

 - Abnormal strength and direction of urine stream

 - Bleeding (hematuria) at end of urination

 - Discomfort with urination or straining with urination

 - Visible narrow opening in boys

 In boys, a history and physical exam are enough to make the diagnosis.